 If you’re looking for excellent hiking trails, mountain biking, and other outdoor pursuits, then the Brecon Beacons National Park is a great place to travel to.
 Prepare to be mesmerized by the forest walks, which lead you to hidden lakes, sudden ridges, and amazing vistas.
 The Brecon Beacons are located in the south central region of Wales, making them very accessible by car from Cardiff.

 Tenby is one of the most desirable villages in Wales, and for good reason.
 It impresses visitors with its 13th-century town walls, harborside eateries, and extensive stretches of sandy shoreline.
 It’s a great choice for families and those looking to spend time on the beach while on vacation in Wales.
+Less

 The cost of a Wales vacation depends on your travel tastes and preferences.
 Embarking on a self-drive road trip around Wales will be cheaper compared to joining a group tour of Wales with a guide.
 Your choice of accommodation will also influence the cost of your vacation.